 Open an interactive chat with Bash

-How do router priorities affect OSPF?
+How do router priorities affect OSPF operations if they don't influence neighbor formation?

 Open an interactive chat with Bash